40 BEST Things To Do In Golden, BC

 Escape the crowds you may have seen at Emerald Lake and Lake Louise and hike to a beautiful alpine lake where you will likely be the only one there.

-Gorman Lake is stunningly blue and set among some goliath peaks that will be sure to take your breath away.
-You’ll only have to hike 3.3 km (one way) and gain less than 300 meters from the Gorman Lake trailhead to reach Gorman Lake.
+Gorman Lake is stunningly blue and set among some goliath peaks that will take your breath away.
+To reach it, you’ll only have to hike 3.3 km (one way) and gain less than 300 meters from the Gorman Lake trailhead.

 The only kicker is it’s at the end of the Dogtooth Forest Service Road, which is a rough road that should only be tackled by a high clearance vehicle.